brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 In general, I'm impressed with Protobuf and find it a very interesting alternative to XML and JSON.
 When I have some more time I plan to test the relative performance of this serialization format with larger objects, to find an accurate way to include network latency into the test, and to include XML in these benchmark tests as well.

 If you want to run the experiment from above on your own, tweak it, or improve it, please [feel free](https://github.com/wilsontheory/deserialization_experiment).
+If you found any errors or issues with this post, please [let me know](mailto:brian.l.wilson@protonmail.com).
+See you again!